harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md

 </details>

-For a step-by-step walkthrough, try this tutorial: [Build and test on a Kubernetes cluster build infrastructure](/tutorials/ci-pipelines/kubernetes-build-farm).
+For a step-by-step guide, go to [Tutorial - Build and test on a Kubernetes cluster build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/tutorial-ci-kubernetes-build-infra).

 ## Create a Kubernetes cluster